DES-Lab/AALpy/README.md

 visualize_automaton(learned_dfa)
 ```

-To make experiments reproducible, simply define a random seed at the beginning of your program.
+In order to make experiments reproducible, simply define a random seed at the beginning of your program.
 ```python
 from random import seed
 seed(2) # all experiments will be reproducible